openhealthcare/opal-referral/README.md

 Where should users be directed after successfully referring a patient ?

 ### ReferralRoute.post_create

 A hook function that will be called after your new episode is created.

-Use this to manipulate your newly created episode before it is serialised and returned to the referring user.
+Use this to manipulate your newly created episode.

+For example, one might want to automatically enter stub TODO entries for a particular referral route.

+    class TestRoute(ReferralRoute):
+        def post_create(self, episode):
+            # Do whatever you like to episode
+            return

 ## Integrations